Raymond Arroyo

 Raymond Arroyo (born September 20, 1970) is an American author, journalist, and producer.
-He is news director and lead anchor of EWTN News.
-He created and hosts the news program The World Over Live (which celebrated its 25th anniversary on EWTN in 2021) and authored the Will Wilder series.
-He also presents the "Seen and Unseen" segment on Fox News Channel's The Ingraham Angle.
+In 1996, he created the EWTN news program The World Over Live and authored the Will Wilder series.
+He also presents the "Seen and Unseen" and "Friday Follies" segments on Fox News Channel's The Ingraham Angle.

 Early life

-Arroyo was born in New Orleans, Louisiana and went to Brother Martin High School.
+Arroyo was born in New Orleans, Louisiana, and attended Brother Martin High School.
 He graduated from the Tisch School of the Arts at New York University.

-He has stated on national TV (Fox News) that his father migrated from Central America and served as a U.S. Marine.
+He stated on Fox News that his father migrated from Central America and served as a U.S. Marine.